mlafleur/mlafleur.github.io/_posts/2006-05-23-free-sql-server-intellisense-add-in.md

 ---
-Title: Free SQL Server Intellisense Add-In
+title: Free SQL Server Intellisense Add-In
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 Red Gate Software has purchased SQL Prompt.
 It is an add-in that adds SQL Intellisense to SQL 2005, VS 2005, SQL 2000 and VS 2003.